 Digital education platform hub

-From 24 April, schools and responsible bodies can apply for Department for Education-funded support to get set up on one of two free-to-use digital education platforms: G Suite for Education and Office 365 Education.
+You aren’t required to use a digital education platform, but to help you meet the Department for Education’s expectations, schools and responsible bodies can apply for DfE-funded support to get set up on one of two free-to-use platforms: G Suite for Education and Office 365 Education.

 - If you don’t have a digital education platform, use our impartial feature comparison and case studies to help you make a call.
-You can then apply for funded support to get set up at the bottom of the page
+Then apply for funded support to get set up at the bottom of the page